UXO200 – 200.00 Hours

 Course Completion Requirements

-- Physician’s Statement and Health Status Medical Report
+- A completed Physician’s Statement and Health Status Medical Report for a complete physical, standard head-to-toe evaluation that includes a respirator (lung capacity) check

 - Release for Federal Criminal History Background Check (TEEX can perform for an additional fee)